Beretta 21A Bobcat: Safety features

 It is fitted with a frame-mounted, thumb-operated rear-locking safety, which also blocks the slide.
 This can be applied with the hammer fully down, or cocked.
 The hammer has a half-cock safety notch.
 There is an inertia type firing pin design.

 Unique features

 One defining feature of this pistol is the 'tip-up' barrel.
 The barrel pivots on a pin under the muzzle so that the chamber may be loaded with the slide in the closed position.
 It is released by a lever on the left side of the frame, above the trigger.
 This simplifies loading, unloading, and checking load status, as the slide can be difficult for some people to retract by hand.

 The Bobcat was designed without an extractor, relying on pressure from the expanding gases of the fired cartridge to simply blow spent cases from the chamber.
-This makes it particularly sensitive to choice of ammunition relative to dependable operation.
+This makes it particularly sensitive to choice of ammunition for dependable operation.

 The weapon design creates a unique ejection path.
 Instead of ejecting spent brass to the side as do most semi-automatic hand guns, the Bobcat ejects the spent brass backwards and up.